Acupuncture and Homoeopathy – which is best?

 There are three parts to this page:

-I suggest that concentrating on the foods that help to clear Damp without also avoiding the foods which make it worse is like trying to put out a fire while pouring petrol onto it at the same time!
+I suggest that concentrating on the foods that help to clear Damp without also avoiding the foods which make it worse is like trying to put out a fire while pouring on petrol at the same time!

 Also, you should read our page on Nutrition which puts things into perspective and supplies important information about maintaining digestive health.